Rasmussen syndrome

 Rasmussen syndrome, also known as Rasmussen's encephalitis, is a rare progressive autoimmune neurological disease.
 It is characterized by frequent and severe focal seizures, progressive neurological decline, hemiparesis (weakness on one side of the body), encephalitis, and unilateral cerebral atrophy.
 The disease primarily affects children under the age of 15, though adult cases have been reported.
-Originally described as a form of chronic focal motor epilepsy by Dr. A. Ya.
+It was originally described as a form of chronic focal motor epilepsy by Dr. A. Ya.
 Kozhevnikov in the 1880s and separately identified as focal seizures due to chronic localized encephalitis in the 1950s by Dr. Theodore Rasmussen.
 It is now classified to be a cytotoxic T-cell–mediated encephalitis.

 Signs and symptoms

 The hallmark symptoms are focal seizures, particularly epilepsia partialis continua (EPC), a form of epilepsy characterized by continuous or near-continuous clonic movements in a localized body part.
 These seizures are typically resistant to standard anti-epileptic medications and often mark the early stage of the disease.

 This is often seen in the first main stage, sometimes preceded by a 'prodromal stage' of a few months.
 In the acute stage, which may last between four to eight months, the inflammation is active and symptoms worsen progressively.
 Children may initially present with subtle behavioral or academic changes before the onset of the drug-resistant focal seizures present.
 Over time as the disease advances, patients develop hemiparesis, hemianopia (vision loss of one side of visual field), and cognitive deficits, involving learning, memory or language.
 In this phase, an MRI often reveals hemispheric swelling and beginning signs of atrophy.

 The chronic or residual stage occurs after inflammation subsides.
 While the active immune damage lessens, the neurological deficits persist due to structural brain damage.
 Patients are often left with long-term epilepsy, paralysis/motor impairment, and cognitive dysfunction, although the severity varies.
 Early diagnosis and treatment may lessen the long term disability in some cases.

 Rasmussen's Encephalitis is most commonly diagnosed in children, with an average age of 6 years.
 However, approximately 10% of reported cases begin in adulthood.